Helsinki-NLP/HBMP/README.md

-# Natural Language Inference with Hierarchical BiLSTM Max Pooling Architecture (HMBM)
+# Natural Language Inference with Hierarchical BiLSTM Max Pooling Architecture (HBMP)

 To replicate the results of our paper, follow the steps below.